-All CMS locations are required to use the following instructions and CMP Analytic Tool: (1) to choose the appropriate type or types of CMPs to be imposed; and (2) to calculate the CMP amount, when the CMS location determines that a CMP is an appropriate remedy to impose.
-The CMS locations must complete all sections of the tool that apply to the type of CMP selected.
+All CMS locations are required to use the following instructions and the CMP Analytic Tool: (1) to choose the appropriate type or types of CMPs to be imposed; and (2) to calculate the CMP amount, when the CMS location determines that a CMP is an appropriate remedy to impose.
+The CMS locations must complete all applicable sections of the tool for the selected CMP type.

-For cases in which the State Survey Agency fails to recommend a CMP, the CMS location must evaluate whether or not a CMP remedy is warranted.
+In cases where the State Agency fails to recommend a CMP, the CMS location must evaluate whether or not a CMP remedy is warranted.
 In such cases, the CMS location must review the survey findings and impose the appropriate remedy(ies) regardless of a State's recommendation or lack thereof.

 This tool is not dispositive, and does not replace professional judgment or the application of other pertinent information in arriving at a final CMP amount.
-However, it does provide logic, structure, and defined factors for mandatory consideration in the determination of CMPs.
-The tool should be used with this protocol, which more fully explains factors that lead to final CMP amounts.
+However, it provides logic, structure, and defined factors for mandatory consideration in the determination of CMPs.
+The tool should be used with this protocol, which provides a more detailed explanation of factors that lead to final CMP amounts.

-After deciding that a CMP will be imposed, CMS locations must use the tool and its guidance to decide whether to impose a Per Instance (PI) CMP versus a Per Day (PD) CMP, regardless of the State Survey Agency's recommendation.
+After deciding to impose a CMP, CMS locations must use the tool and its guidance to decide whether to impose a Per Instance (PI) CMP versus a Per Day (PD) CMP, regardless of the State Agency's recommendation.

-Notes: Only impose multiple Per Instance CMPs for different tags, not for the same tag.
+Note: Multiple Per Instance CMPs may be imposed per survey; refer to the Imposing Multiple Per Instance CMPs section below.
 Singular Event is a one-time event in which one resident was harmed in an isolated incident (one incident) that is not the result of a pattern or widespread issues.
-Singular event is an event that is not the result of a system breakdown but one in which an unforeseen incident still occurred.
-For example, there were systems in place to prevent an incident, but one staff did not follow the system.
-A "good compliance history" means that the facility has not had a S/S "G" level deficiency or above in the past three (3) calendar years.
+A singular event is an event that is not the result of a system breakdown, but one in which an unforeseen incident still occurred.
+For example, there were systems in place to prevent an incident, but one staff member did not follow the system.
+A "good compliance history" means that the facility has not had a S/S "G" level deficiency or above on any survey conducted in the past three (3) calendar years.

-Notes: Abuse is usually cited at the primary abuse tag, F600 (F223 in the original F-tag system).
+Note: Abuse is usually cited at the primary abuse tag, F600 (F223 in the original F-tag system).
 However, if abuse occurred and is cited at other tags, such as F606 or F607, (F225/F226 in the original F-tag system), then impose a Per Day CMP on the earliest date the facility staff engaged in deficient practices in relation to that tag.
-Please refer to the official crosswalk of original F-tags to new F-tags.
-The current survey can be any type of survey (complaint, recertification, revisit or life safety code).

-Past noncompliance identified during the current survey means a deficiency citation at a specific survey data tag (F-tag or K-tag) (with a S/S at "G" or above, or SQC findings at a S/S at "F") that meets all of the following three criteria:
+Past noncompliance identified during the current survey means a deficiency citation at a specific survey F-tag or K-tag (with an S/S at "G" or above, or SQC findings at an S/S at "F") that meets all of the following three criteria:

 See the State Operations Manual, Chapter 7, Section 7510.1 for additional information.

-If the CMS location believes that the circumstances involved in the specific case require an adjustment to the CMP amount which was calculated using this Tool, the CMS location may increase or reduce the CMP by NO MORE THAN 35 percent.
+If the CMS location believes that the circumstances involved in the specific case require an adjustment to the CMP amount which was calculated using this Tool, the CMS location may increase or reduce the CMP by no more than 35 percent.
 If the CMS location makes such an adjustment, in each instance, it must provide a rationale for that adjustment when completing the tool.
-An adjustment to the CMP is not the same thing as imposing a different CMP based on different or new deficiencies.
-Whenever such an adjustment is made, the analyst will annotate the tool when calculating the original CMP to explain why an adjustment was made.
+An adjustment to the CMP is not the same as imposing a different CMP based on different or new deficiencies.
+Whenever such an adjustment is made, the analyst will annotate the tool during the original CMP calculation to explain the adjustment.
 For a newly imposed or revised CMP within the same noncompliance cycle, a separate tool is to be completed.

 Note: If the CMS location believes that a calculated CMP should be adjusted by more than 35 percent, it must consult with and obtain prior approval from the Survey and Operations Group leadership before making the adjustment.

-If you have any questions regarding the memorandum, Tool or guidance, please contact CMS Baltimore.
+If you have any questions, please contact the CMS Baltimore Enforcement Team.

 The following information provides some examples of situations in which the Departmental Appeals Board (DAB) and/or the DAB Administrative Law Judges (ALJs) determined that there was facility culpability.
 The DAB and ALJ decisions cited below were issued before the 2016 update to the federal regulations, so the regulatory references listed below are those that existed at the time those decisions were issued.